Israeli airstrikes kill dozens across Lebanon as Hezbollah confirms a 7th top commander was killed

 Hezbollah confirmed Nabil Kaouk, the deputy head of the militant group's Central Council, was killed on Saturday, making him the seventh senior Hezbollah leader slain in Israeli strikes in a little over a week.
 They include founding members who had evaded death or detention for decades.

-The Israeli military said it carried out another targeted strike on Beirut on Sunday, but did not immediately provide details.
+The Israeli military said it also carried out another targeted strike on Beirut, but did not immediately provide details.

-In a widely circulated video of the strike in Sidon, verified by The Associated Press, a building swayed before collapsing as neighbors filmed the strike.
+In a widely circulated video of a strike in Sidon, verified by The Associated Press, a building swayed before collapsing as neighbors filmed.
 On one TV station, the broadcaster called on viewers to pray for a family caught under the rubble, posting their pictures, as rescuers failed to reach them.
-The Lebanese health ministry reported Sunday that at least 14 medics were killed in two days in the south.
+The Lebanese health ministry reported that at least 14 medics were killed over two days in the south.

-Meanwhile, wreckage from the strike on Friday that killed Nasrallah was still smoldering more than two days later.
+Meanwhile, wreckage from the strike on Friday that killed Nasrallah was still smoldering.
 AP journalists saw smoke over the rubble as people flocked to the site, some to check on what's left of their homes and others to pay respects, pray or simply to see the destruction.

+In response to the dramatic escalation in Israeli strikes on Lebanon, Hezbollah significantly increased its attacks in the past week, from several dozen to several hundred daily, the military said.
+The attacks injured several people and caused damage, but most of the rockets and drones were intercepted by Israel’s air defense systems or fell in open areas.

+The army says its strikes have degraded Hezbollah’s capabilities and the number of launches would be much higher if Hezbollah had not been hit.

 Israel strikes Houthi targets in Yemen